 It has a compact size and built and weighs just a bit under 4 ounces.
 It also has a rugged exterior to it that seems perfect for grip and durable for many environments.
 Turns out that it is waterproof (up to 10m), shockproof, and crushproof.

 As mentioned, the 20MP one-inch sensor caused many heads to turn when the Sony RX0 launched.
 It clearly has the largest sensor in the industry for its size which provides amazing control over depth of field.
-Not only that, it captures high-quality images, especially in low light situations.
+Not only that, but it also captures high-quality images, especially in low-light situations.

 Another main feature that makes it seem like the RX0 is an action camera is the fixed wide-angle lens.
 But this 24mm lens is not a wide as other action cameras that capture a fisheye essence.
 Anyone looking for this type of feature, don’t be surprised when the RX0 doesn’t give that to you.
 After all, this camera is not supposed to be an action camera.
 The perk of the RX0 not having a fisheye lens is images and videos not suffering from the barrel distortion but of course, doesn’t fit as much into your shot.